sopyansyauri/Program_Prediction_Ants_and_Bees/README.md

 ### Run Program
 ```
-python3 antsAndBees.py <file to be predited>
+python3 antsAndBees.py <file to be predicted>
 ```

 ### Example